Last Updated on April 27, 2022 by Res Marty

 - Cons: It costs another $100 to get a 3-axis compass and barometric altimeter.

 If budget is an issue, but you don’t want to sacrifice quality, go with the Garmin eTrex 22x.
-The device is simple to use, comes with 8 GB of internal memory, 25 hours of battery life, and tough, water-resistant construction.
+The handheld gps device is simple to use, comes with 8 GB of internal memory, 25 hours of battery life, and tough, water-resistant construction.
 It’s geocache-friendly, has a hunting/fishing calendar, has sun and moon information, and holds 2,000 waypoints and 200 routes.
 In addition, it supports the GPS and GLONASS satellite systems and is preloaded with TopoActive maps.
-Expensive GPS devices offer an overwhelming number of features, and so for those who want an affordable device without any unnecessary features, the eTrex 22x is simple the best option.
+Expensive GPS devices offer an overwhelming number of features, and so for those who want an affordable device without any unnecessary features, the eTrex 22x is simple the best option and a great hiking gps.

 Additional Recommended Handheld GPS Devices